nirmathur/dr-ophthalmology-tool/README.md

 # Diabetic Retinopathy Detection (Image-Based)

-This project began as a competition submission, but it’s grown into something more meaningful.
+This project started as a competition submission, but it's grown into something I believe actually fills a gap in how we build AI for healthcare.

-It’s now a lightweight, modular AI pipeline designed to help clinicians experiment with, understand, and adapt DR detection models for their patient populations.
-Built with open tools and explainability at its core, it’s a rebuttal to the idea that AI in healthcare must be a black box.

- It trains fast.
- It shows why it made its decision (Grad-CAM).
- It can be adapted to different datasets, populations, and resource settings.

-This isn’t meant to replace state-of-the-art systems like Google’s.
-It’s for researchers, students, and clinicians who want a transparent, hands-on foundation for retinal AI  and the ability to customise, critique, and deploy it on their terms.

-This repository uses **EfficientNetB3 + Grad-CAM** to classify retinal images from the APTOS 2019 blindness detection dataset.
+It’s a lightweight, modular pipeline for diabetic retinopathy detection — built not for the cloud, but for real clinicians, students, and researchers who want to understand what their model is doing.
+It trains fast, runs locally, and shows its work through Grad-CAM explainability.

+Most DR models today are either black-box systems trained on massive datasets with enormous compute, or academic projects that never leave the paper.
+This tool is neither.
+It's designed to be used, tweaked, criticised, and trusted — especially by those in under-resourced settings who don’t have the infrastructure to fine-tune Google-scale models.

+Millions of people in rural or underserved regions still lose their vision due to late DR detection.
+This repo is a bet that more transparent, portable, and clinician-guided tools could help change that.
+It's not trying to beat state-of-the-art — it's trying to democratise it.

+Built with EfficientNetB3 and Grad-CAM, it’s ready to run on the APTOS 2019 dataset — or any local dataset you want to try it on.

 ## Dataset
 Download the [APTOS 2019 Blindness Detection](https://www.kaggle.com/c/aptos2019-blindness-detection/data) dataset from Kaggle.